wpmetabox/docsv2/docs/tutorials/display-images-cloneable-fields-mb-views.md

 ## Before getting started

-We’ll need [Meta Box core plugin](https://wordpress.org/plugins/meta-box/) and some of its extensions for this practice:
+We’ll need [Meta Box](https://metabox.io) and some of its extensions for this practice:

 * [MB Settings Page](https://metabox.io/plugins/mb-settings-page/?swcfpc=1): create settings pages for uploading images;
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/?swcfpc=1): it provides a UI to create custom fields;